algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ## 3.1.
 Game Description

 The Card Kingdom is a Tower Defense game, the player will have to defend their base from waves of enemies.
 The player will have to place towers on the map to defend their base, and they will have the possibility of upgrading them to defeat enemies more easily.
 One of the main features of the game is the possibility to create your own deck of cards, and to use them in the game.
 The player will have to create a deck of 20 cards, and they will have 7 cards in his hand.
-In order to use each cards, the player will have to use mana, and each turn the player will have its mana refilled.
+In order to use each cards, the player will have to use mana, and each turn the player will have its mana refilled and get an additional mana point to stock, capped at 10.
 The player will have to use their cards wisely in order to defeat the enemies.

 <br/>